-The Trustee has determined that the plan is a cost-sharing multiple-employer defined benefit healthcare plan that covers retired employees of the State including all agencies and public school districts (the Employers).
-The Plan provides health and dental insurance benefits to eligible retirees as defined in Article 5 of the State Code of Laws (the Code).
+The Trustee has determined that the Plan is a cost-sharing multiple-employer defined benefit long-term disability plan that covers employees of the State including all agencies and public school districts and all participating local governmental entities (the "Employers").
+The Plan provides disability payments to eligible employees as defined in Article 5 of the State Code of Laws (the "Code") that become disabled.
 Article 5 of the Code authorizes the Trustee to at any time adjust the Plan, including its benefits and contributions, as necessary to insure the fiscal stability of the Plan.